 Familiarity with PPC Platforms

 Being proficient with PPC platforms like Google Ads, Bing Ads, and social media advertising interfaces is non-negotiable for a PPC specialist.
 These platforms are the workspaces where campaigns are built, launched, monitored, and tweaked.
-Familiarity with the platforms allows for better navigation and utilization of advanced features that can give a campaign the edge it needs.
+Knowing the platforms well helps navigate and use advanced features, giving a campaign an edge.

 Understanding of HTML and JavaScript

-While not strictly a prerequisite for all PPC roles, a working knowledge of HTML and JavaScript can be a significant advantage.
+While not required for all PPC roles, knowing HTML and JavaScript can be very helpful.
 Understanding these languages can assist in tasks like landing page optimization, custom tracking setup, and more nuanced ad customization that goes beyond what the standard PPC platforms allow.

 Pros